 The Series X Controller

-Microsoft will also be releasing a revised version of the Xbox Wireless Controller, which, in terms of aesthetics, is almost identical to its predecessor, perfect for just about any game, as well as online slots in the Philippines.
-Functionally, too, it’s similar, although it does come with its own Share button that can be used to make videos and for taking screenshots.
+Microsoft will also be releasing a revised version of the Xbox Wireless Controller, which, in terms of aesthetics, is almost identical to its predecessor, perfect for just about any game.
+Functionally, too, it’s similar, although it does come with its own Share button that can be used to make videos and for taking screenshots in the same way Spin button is used to have some entertainment here.
 Textured dots have been added to the triggers and bumpers, and the D-pad provides a matt finish.

 Microsoft has also explained that they have reshaped the controller, saying that it will now be more comfortable for a greater range of people.
 Furthermore, they’ve confirmed that it will be fully functional with the Xbox One, Windows 10, as well as Android and iOS through Bluetooth

 Microsoft has yet to put an official price on the Series X. And while the last two retailed in the United States for $499, it’s believed that the new version will cost more due to its much higher specs.
 In terms of a release date, Microsoft has confirmed that it will be out by the end of the year, around September, just before the start of this year’s holiday season is set to begin.